VacFind/VacFind-site/faq.md

 <!-- Our vaccination site locations primarily come from  [mapping layers provided by GISCorps]({{site.data.map-source}}).
 We are also currently looking into other methods of collecting data.  -->

-## Do you have a donation link?
+## Do you Accept Donations?

-Yes!
-You can support VacFind with a tax-deductible donation using [our  OpenCollective page][2].
+Yes but it is absolutely not necessary.
+Donations help us with costs and allow us to give back to the projects and people.
+You can support VacFind with a tax-deductible donation or see our finances on [our  OpenCollective page][2].

-We encourage anyone who has found VacFind useful to consider donating as it allows us to promote our service and make our data available to anyone who needs it.

 ## Contact Us